 Leaving a legacy to the RIBA, no matter what the size, can make a real difference across all the most important areas of our work: developing and preserving the library and archive, celebrating architectural and design excellence through the public programme and promoting architecture to future generations through education.

-How legacies have made a difference to the RIBA:
+How legacies and in-memoriam gifts have made a difference to the RIBA:

 Barry Lennox: Obituary